 Rarely, severe, and in some cases, fatal, adverse reactions have been reported in pre-term and full-term neonates (aged < 28 days) who had been treated with intravenous ceftriaxone and calcium.
-Precipitations of ceftriaxone-calcium salt have been observed in lung and kidneys post-mortem.
-The high risk of precipitation in neonates is a result of their low blood volume and the longer half-life of ceftriaxone compared with adults (see sections 4.3, 4.4, and 5.2).
+Precipitations of ceftriaxone-calcium salt have been observed in lung and kidneys postmortem.
+The high risk of precipitation in neonates is a result of their low blood volume and the longer half-life of ceftriaxone compared with adults.

-Cases of ceftriaxone precipitation in the urinary tract have been reported, mostly in children treated with high doses (e.g. $\geq 80 \text{ mg/kg/day}$ or total doses exceeding 10 grams) and who have other risk factors (e.g. dehydration, confinement to bed).
-This event may be asymptomatic or symptomatic, and may lead to ureteric obstruction and postrenal acute renal failure, but is usually reversible upon discontinuation of ceftriaxone (see section 4.4).
+Cases of renal precipitation have been reported, primarily in children older than 3 years of age and who have been treated with either high daily doses (e.g. $\geq 80$ mg/kg/day) or total doses exceeding 10 grams and who presented with other risk factors (e.g. fluid restrictions or confinement to bed).
+The risk of precipitate formation is increased in immobilized or dehydrated patients.
+This event may be symptomatic or asymptomatic, may lead to renal insufficiency and anuria, and is reversible upon discontinuation of ceftriaxone.

 Precipitation of ceftriaxone calcium salt in the gallbladder has been observed, primarily in patients treated with doses higher than the recommended standard dose.
 In children, prospective studies have shown a variable incidence of precipitation with intravenous application - above 30 % in some studies.
 The incidence appears to be lower with slow infusion (20 - 30 minutes).
 This effect is usually asymptomatic, but the precipitations have been accompanied by clinical symptoms such as pain, nausea and vomiting in rare cases.
 Symptomatic treatment is recommended in these cases.
-Precipitation is usually reversible upon discontinuation of ceftriaxone (see section 4.4).
+Precipitation is usually reversible upon discontinuation of ceftriaxone.